Starfish-develop/Starfish/README.md

 * Update interpolator so that it can draw from HDF5 in parallel/mpi
 * Function to TRES-convolve spectrum from grid.
 Maybe this is part of Model?

-Documentation: Check out astropy documentation and sphinx files
+* standardize naming of wldict vs wl_dict (i prefer 2nd)

+# Update FITS writer to choose the unit correctly

 # Object oriented rewrite

 ## grid_tools.py

-* script to use grid processor to generate just one spectrum
+* script to use grid processor to generate just one FITS spectrum

-Grid Interface (different for PHOENIX, Kurucz, BT-Settl)
-* PHOENIX, Kurucz, etc inherit the Grid base class

 # Test battery